-Fit a linear model to the individual log-intensities for each gene given a series of two-color arrays object an MAList object or a list from which M and A values may be extracted design a numeric matrix containing the design matrix for linear model in terms of the individual channels.
+Fit a linear model to the individual log-intensities for each gene given a series of two-color arrays lmscFit(object, design, correlation)

+object an ${\tt MAList}$ object or a list from which ${\tt M}$ and ${\tt A}$ values may be extracted design a numeric matrix containing the design matrix for linear model in terms of the individual channels.
 The number of rows should be twice the number of arrays.
-The number of columns will determine the number of coefficients estimated for each gene.
+The number of columns will determine the number of coefficients estimated for each gene. correlation numeric value giving the intra-spot correlation